Azure Cognitive Search Service REST

 Indexer operations.
 Automate aspects of an indexing operation by configuring a data source and an indexer that you can schedule or run on demand.
 This feature is supported for a limited number of data source types.

 A separate REST API is provided for service administration, including provisioning the service or altering capacity.
-For more information, see Azure Search Management REST.
+For more information, see Azure Cognitive Search Management REST.

 Calling the APIs